iOS17/sideloadly/README.md

 - Step 01: Open the Sideloadly tool from your PC
 - Step 02: [Download Any iPA file (Download Free Unlimited IPA files)](https://ipa.zeejb.com/) you need to install on your iDevice.
-- Step 03: Connect your iDevice to your PC using a USB lightning cable.
+- Step 03: Connect your iDevice to your PC using a USB Lightning cable.
-- Step 04: Drag & Drop or Open the Downloaded iPA file in the Sideloadly tool
+- Step 04: Drag & Drop or Open the Downloaded IPA file in the Sideloadly tool

 ![Sideloadly iOS for iOS 18, iOS 17 and below installation Guide](https://github.com/user-attachments/assets/3f585b80-5192-43d7-8b08-c8f9dc731c58)

 - Step 05: Tap on the Install button(The process will take some time)
-- Step 06: Finally, could you check your iDevice App Library section to open the Installed iPA file?
+- Step 06: Finally, could you check your iDevice App Library section to open the installed IPA file?
 - Step 07: Verify your iCloud certificate in the iPhone settings app.
 To do that, open the iPhone Settings App > General > VPN & Device Management > Tap on your iCloud Email address and Tap the Verify App button.

 ## Sideloadly Compatible iOS Versions:

+- iOS 26
-- iOS 18/ iOS 18.1, iOS 18.2, iOS 18.3 Beta
+- iOS 18/ iOS 18.1, iOS 18.2, iOS 18.3, iOS 18.4, iOS 18.5, iOS 18.6
 - iOS 17/iOS 17.1/iOS 17.2 / iOS 17.3/iOS 17.4/ iOS 17.4/ iOS 17.5
 - iOS 16/iOS 16.1/iOS 16.2/iOS 16.3/iOS 16.4 / iOS 16.4.1/iOS 16.5 / iOS 16.6
 - iOS 15/iOS 15.1/iOS 15.2/iOS 15.3/iOS 15.4/iOS 15.5/iOS 15.6